 In the process, we need to filter the dataset at first and then use the AutoSum feature.
 Otherwise, it will not give the result we want.

 - Secondly, go to the FORMULAS ribbon and select AutoSum.

 - Finally, it will sum the Salary Column and show it in the cell.

-Read more: How to Add Multiple Cells in Excel
+Read More: How to Sum Filtered Cells in Excel

-3. Find Sum Only for Visible cells with User-Defined Function
+3. Finding Sum Only for Visible Cells with User-Defined Function

 We can use the VBA feature of Microsoft Excel to create our own function that will sum up the visible cells in a datasheet.

 - Firstly, go to the DEVELOPER ribbon and select Visual Basics.

 - Secondly, the Microsoft Visual Basic window will appear.
 Select the method and type the code there.